almircajic/brandchat-startup-bot/README.md

 #### Download Startup Template
 To start your first bot, assuming you already completed above steps, you can download this startup template into your local working directory by cloning the :

-'git clone git://github.com/almircajic/brandchat-startup-bot.git'
+`git clone git://github.com/almircajic/brandchat-startup-bot.git`

 This will create folder **brandchat-startup-bot** and inside it a few files.
-Run 'npm install' to get and install dependencies.
+Run `npm install` to get and install dependencies.

 #### Run First Bot
 If dependencies are installed correctly, change bot_key and secret_key as per values provided while creating Bot Agent.
-Then, run 'node index.js'.
+Then, run `node index.js`.

 If you see something like this as the output, then you are ready to roll: